HansHsu1125/swift-functional-programming/README.md

 # Swift Functional Programming
-Here is my simple example for functional programming of Swift.
+This is my simple example for functional programming of Swift.
 These cases are simple demo , it just used to display how to design the architecture.
 If you want to use it of your project , you need to implement more features.

 ## Curry with Result
 The case is use Curry with Result to genenrate object.